benc-uk/smilr/kubernetes/readme.md

 #### [:page_with_curl: Complete container guide](../docs/containers.md)

 Notes on Smilr Kubernetes deployment:
+- There are numerous places where the configurations refer to a container registry and image.
+Unfortunately these are not all parameterizable, so you will need to edit files to point to your own registry (ACR)
 - When deploying to Kubernetes use of the `default` namespace is assumed.
 - Kubernetes version 1.9+ is assumed, if you are using 1.8 or older the API version in the deployment YAML may require changing e.g. to `apiVersion: apps/v1beta1`.
 Older versions have not been tested.

+---

 ## Option 1 - Helm (Easiest)
 [Helm](https://helm.sh/) is a package manager for Kubernetes, and a Helm Chart has been created to deploy Smilr.
 This means you can deploy Smilr with a single command.
 The chart is called simply 'smilr' and is in the helm subdirectory